awesome-astra/docs/docs/pages/data/load/nosqlbench.md

 ## D - Usage

-### If you already use NoSQLBench
+### Command

-... then all you need to know is that invocations should include the following parameters to locate an Astra DB instance and authenticate to it:
+If you already use NoSQLBench... then all you need to know is that invocations should include the following parameters to locate an Astra DB instance and authenticate to it:

 ```